Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Numerical results

-In this setup, the two boundary DALs use \(Z_x=Z_y=3\) and \(V_x=V_y=5\) meta-atoms, respectively, and the number of AC layers is \(L_{\text{ac}}=4\).
+To assess the effectiveness of incorporating the DAL, which introduces $Q - V$ perfectly absorbing elements, we compare the proposed SIM architecture with a conventional configuration where $Q = V$ and, thus, all meta-atoms are transmitting.
+To this end, we consider an S-only SIM configuration whose response reduces to \eqref{eq:G0}.
+In this setting, we optimize~\eqref{eq:obj}, where the target matrix $\bm{G}_{\text{targ}} \in \mathbb{C}^{V \times Z}$, representing the desired block response, is constructed as a Haar matrix \be \bm{G}_{\text{targ}} = \frac{\sqrt{N}} {\beta \, \|\bm W_1\|} \, \bm{R}^\herm_{\text{a}} \left( \bm{R}_{\text{a}} \, \bm{R}^\herm_{\text{a}} \right)^{-1/2} \ee where $\bm{R}_{\text{a}} \in \mathbb{C}^{Z \times V}$ is a random matrix whose entries are independently drawn from a circularly symmetric complex Gaussian distribution with zero mean and unit variance.
+By construction, the columns of \( \bm{G}_{\text{targ}} \) fulfill \eqref{eq:norm-constr}.
+This choice prevents favoring particular spatial directions and allows assessing the synthesis capability of the proposed architecture in a general setting.
+In this setup, we set \(Z_x=Z_y=3\) (i.e., $Z=9$), \(V_x=V_y=5\) (i.e., $V=25$), and \(L_{\text{ac}}=4\).
 The AC layers are placed at the input of the SIM stack, so the signal from the RF chain first passes through the AC layers and then through the PC layers.
 The placement of AC/PC layers, indeed, affects the convergence rate of the PDG algorithm, which achieves its fastest convergence when the AC layers are located before the PC ones \cite{Dar.2025}.

 The amplitude responses of the AC layers satisfy \( \alpha_{\ell,q} \in [\alpha_{\text{min}}, \alpha_{\text{max}}] \), with \( \alpha_{\text{min}} = -22 \) dB and \( \alpha_{\text{max}} = 13 \) dB \cite{Liu.2022}, for all \( \ell \in \mathcal{L}_{\text{ac}}^{\text{(s)}} \) and \( q \in \mathcal{Q} \).